What Is Chemical Evolution?

 The discovery of biological evolution was an incredible breakthrough in science.
 It explained how new complex traits and abilities develop naturally in living things.
 The problem is Biological Evolution depends on reproduction to work.
 Reproduction, however, is a highly complex process in itself.
 This begs the question: How did reproduction first evolve?

-To try and solve this mystery, many scientists are looking into Chemical Evolution.
+Many scientists are looking into Chemical Evolution to try and solve this mystery.
 Chemical evolution refers to changes in things that need not be reproduced.
 Examples could be individual molecules or entire chemical systems.
 A chemical system is a group of molecules that interact with each other.
-Molecules, structures, and chemical systems almost always evolve, but they often evolve towards simplicity.
+Molecules, structures, and chemical systems almost always evolve but often evolve towards simplicity.

 Solid iron corrodes into rust when it comes in contact with the water.
 Proteins break down when exposed to too much heat.
 Suppose simple chemistry is to give rise to something advanced enough to reproduce.
 In that case, there must be situations in which chemical systems can grow in complexity, form new structures, and gain new functions.
 For this to happen, reproduction, which is needed in biological evolution, can replace repetitive production with a much simpler process.